Best Dog Sunscreen: Do Dogs Need Sun Protection? Nose Sunblock, Natural Sunscreen, Can You Use Human Sunscreen? And More

 Sunburn in dogs appears as red or flaking skin that can be warm to the touch.
 If your dog gets a sunburn, take him inside or put him in the shade as soon as possible.
 You can also use a cool compress or aloe vera on the area if he seems uncomfortable.

 If the sunburn is severe or your dog appears distressed, you should call your veterinarian.
-A severe burn may require vet treatment with a cortisone product to prevent inflammation.
+A severe burn on your dog’s skin may require vet treatment with a cortisone product to prevent inflammation.
 Repeated overexposure could also lead to skin cancer, so prevention is critical.

 If you’re planning on taking your dog hiking, backpacking, or camping, dog sunscreen is one of many items you’ll need.
+This is true in both warm and cold weather, as the sun’s rays can cause damage in both.
 See our ultimate guide on hiking and camping with dogs for a packing list, tips, and specific products you may want to consider to make your adventure as dog-friendly as possible.
+Learn more about ways to keep your dog cool in warm weather before you head out.